Correia-jpv/fucking-awesome-angular/README.md

 * [ngx-action-logger](https://github.com/TALRACE/ngx-action-logger) - Logger for Angular applications, capable of both outputting data to the console or sending data to elastic.
 * [@Xilerth/ngx-logger](https://github.com/Xilerth/ngx-logger) - This library empowers developers to seamlessly integrate custom logging solutions tailored to their specific requirements, enabling efficient debugging, monitoring, and analytics.
 * [pretty-html-log](https://github.com/angular-extensions/pretty-html-log) - A module that allows you to pretty print the inner HTML of ComponentFixtures, DebugElements, NativeElements or even plain HTML strings to the console.
 This is very useful for debugging Angular component tests in Jest.
+* [log4ngx](https://github.com/secondbounce/log4ngx) - A Typescript logging framework for Angular projects, based on concepts used in Log4j, Log4net, etc.

 #### Maps